matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 - `key` (optional): The dot-separated field of the event to match, e.g. `content.body` or `sender`.
 If it is not present, the condition should match all events, that have a relation of type `rel_type`.
 - `pattern` (optional): The glob-style pattern to match against.
-Patterns with no special glob characters should be treated as having asterisks prepended and appended when testing the condition.
-If this is not present, it should match everything if the specific key is present.

-`key` and `pattern` have exactly the same meaning as in `event_match` conditions, the wording is taken from the current spec.
-The wording of that is currently debated in https://github.com/matrix-org/matrix-doc/issues/2637 and this MSC just follows whatever the spec does for `event_match`.
+`key` and `pattern` have exactly the same meaning as in `event_match` conditions.
+See https://github.com/matrix-org/matrix-doc/issues/2637 for a clarification of their behaviour.

-`key` and `pattern` are optional to allow you to enable or suppress all notifications for a specific event type.
-For example one could suppress notifications for all events in [threads](https://github.com/matrix-org/matrix-doc/pull/3440) and all [edits](https://github.com/matrix-org/matrix-doc/pull/2676) with the following two conditions:
+`key` and `pattern` are optional to allow you to enable or suppress all notifications for a specific relation type.
+For example one could suppress notifications for all events with a realation from [threads](https://github.com/matrix-org/matrix-doc/pull/3440) and all [edits](https://github.com/matrix-org/matrix-doc/pull/2676) with the following two conditions: